StateVoicesNational/Spoke/docs/REFERENCE-NGPVAN_user_guide.md

 After saving this change in your database, if you are using Redis, you should clear the cache for this organization by going to Settings in Spoke and clicking the "Clear Cached Organization and Extension Caches" button.

+When organizations do not have these variables individually set, if these variables are globally set, Spoke will fall back to using those credentials.

 ## The Contact Loader